byessilyurt/LegalAssistantRAG/frontend/README.md

 The frontend integrates with two backend options:

 1. **Cloud Run Backend**: The primary backend running the full RAG system
-2. **Vercel Serverless Functions**: Fallback options for simple queries

-The system automatically falls back to serverless functions if the Cloud Run backend is unavailable.

 ## Available Scripts